HP319193/prisme.ai/docs/docs/en/contributing/technical/workspaces/specifications.md

 # Description

-**Workspaces** service is in charge of workspace edition : CRUD operations on a workspace, CRUD on one of its automation or installation/configuration of an app.
+**Workspaces** service is in charge of workspace edition :
+- CRUD operations on a workspace
+- CRUD on one of its automation or installation/configuration of an app.

 # Technical stack